1. PDCflow Help Center

 Cash Directives

-• Activation status controls if the directive can be used to process transactions
+• Activation status controls whether the directive can be used to process transactions

 Setting Up Directives